sidechained/Dekrispator_v2/README.md

 ## 2. Writing a Set of User Interface Functions

-Faust code is typically developed using a simple Graphical User Interface with buttons/sliders etc. In our example stereo noise filter, we had four onscreen horizontal sliders controlling the four parameters.

-In Synth/mydsp.c, we can see
+Faust code is typically developed using a simple Graphical User Interface with buttons/sliders etc. In our example stereo noise-filter, there were four onscreen horizontal sliders controlling the four parameters.
+In Synth/mydsp.c, we can see how these are set to their initial values:

 ```
 void instanceResetUserInterfacemydsp(mydsp* dsp) {